Merging electronic and shoe–leather reporting

 Junk and jewels: Is trade up or down?
 What is most in demand?
 What is the most common donation?
 Have they found anything unusual?
 Money in pockets, rare stamps, expensive heirlooms.
 Charity shops are often a useful barometer of the local economic climate and can reveal stories of hardship and social struggles – as well as generosity.

 18: DIY stores

 What is selling most?
 You can then check out how that is affecting local tradespeople.
 Get permission from the manager to talk to staff about DIY disasters – these always make great stories.
 Talk to customers, too.
 They may be prepared to let you go round to their homes and take pictures.
 You are looking for the unusual.
-I once came across a man who had a fully plumbed bathroom suite at the bottom of the garden because he liked to wash in the open air.
+I once came across a man who had a fully plumbed bathroom suite surrounded by a hedge at the bottom of his garden because he liked to wash in the open air.
 Strange man, but he was happy to talk about it and it gave me a front page lead.

 19: The marginalised